vsharm/Baseball-Parser-2/README.md

 Baseball Parser Version 2 (Fangraphs Parser)
 -------------------------------------------
-This parser exclusivly parses fangraphs.com but it will parse it in more depth.
+This parser exclusivly parses fangraphs.com using the libxml parser to crawl and sort data from fangraphs.com It is a Mac OS X application written in Cocoa and Objective-C

 Improvements Over Version 1
 ------------